Why is Regenerative Medicine So Revolutionary?

 Regenerative Medicine and Stem Cells

 That is what compels R3 to participate in research that is cutting edge, safe and has the potential to heal damaged soft tissue and cartilage conservatively with outpatient procedures.
-Anecdotally, it has helped hundreds of athletes get back on the field quickly participating in high level competition after sustaining ligament and tendon injuries.
+Anecdotally, it has helped thousands of athletes get back on the field quickly participating in high level competition after sustaining ligament and tendon injuries.

-One of the most recent regenerative medicine techniques utilizes amniotic fluid.
+One of the most recent regenerative medicine techniques utilizes amniotic and/or umbilical cord tissue.
 The membrane is particularly effective for treating wounds, and is used extensively in plastic surgery and ophthalmology.
 The application of amniotic fluid to musculoskeletal conditions such as tennis elbow, ligament injury, rotator cuff tendonitis and arthritis is currently generating a lot of discussion.
 Small studies have shown promising results in treating some of these conditions, and the larger study being conducted by R3 will help shed light on the true benefits.